 For the body, roll a length of cling film into a ball.
 Cover the cling film ball with a loose layer of wool and dampen with a spray from the soap solution.
 Slowly and gently roll the prepared ball between your palms.
 Stop to reposition fibres that have slipped off the cling film core or add more fibre to increase the size of the ball.
 Increase the pressure as the fibres begin to felt.

 The shape of the ball is dictated before the felt begins to harden.
 Slightly squash the ball to give it a doughnut shape so that the legs can be joined more easily.
 Rinse and dry the ball as you did for the pipe cleaner legs.

 Find the centre of each leg by bending it in half.
-Using a long, sharp needle, stitch the legs to one side of the body, taking the thread through the legs, into the body and back through to another leg.
+Using a long, sharp needle, stitch the legs to one side of the body.
+Take the thread through the legs, into the body and back through to another leg.
 Continue stitching until all the legs are secured.

 Bend the halves of the legs in half again to make the spider stand.

-Make a smaller ball (there's no need for a cling film core) and stitch it to the front of the body between a set of legs.
+Make a smaller ball for the spider's head (there's no need for a cling film core).
+Stitch it to the front of the body between a set of legs.
 Sew on two sparkly beads for his eyes.

 Place your spider on a shelf, in a corner, or hanging from a door frame ready to SCARE!!